-Drag inward to decrease in size Drag outward to increase in size
+Drag inward to decrease in size

 \Diamond Rounded: This feature is used to curve the sides of a polygon.
 The default is 0.
 While you can hold the Shift key and drag the handle to change the value, the range is much larger (from -10.0 to 10.0) if you input values in the setting window at the top.
 Here are just a few of the many possibilities: